 This includes a firm’s commitment to the quality of the product or service it sells.
-So, if the firm has a high commitment towards the quality of the product, it may make an investment that enhances the quality of the product, which positively affects the customer’s perception of the company, etc. For e.g., if a firm has a high commitment towards quality, it may make an investment in the customer care department which allows it to answer the phone calls in less than 30 seconds.
+So, suppose the firm has a high commitment toward the quality of the product.
+In that case, it may make an investment that enhances the quality of the product, which positively affects the customer’s perception of the company, etc. E.g., if a firm has a high commitment towards quality, it may make an investment in the customer care department which allows it to answer the phone calls in less than 30 seconds.

 Another criterion includes the corporate culture of the firm.
-For e.g., not every firm in the US will provide its employees with a very comfortable working environment likes the ones at Google.
-If the corporate culture of a firm for e.g., is people-centric, it may make an investment which it believes will have a positive impact on the morale of the employees.
-So, the firm may provide employees with bean bags in the office, or buy a health insurance cover for them, or some other investment which is consistent with the corporate culture.
+E.g., not every firm in the US will provide its employees with a very comfortable working environment like the ones at Google.
+If the corporate culture of a firm, e.g., is people-centric, it may make an investment that it believes will positively impact the morale of the employees.
+So, the firm may provide employees with bean bags in the office.
+Or buy a health insurance cover for them or some other investment that is consistent with the corporate culture.

 Qualitative Market Research

-Another criterion will be to first ask the customer what do they want and then deciding what investment can the firm make to fulfill those needs.
-It is always a better idea to ask the customers what problems he or she is facing then guessing about those problems from the comfort of your office room.
-If you approach existing happy customers, in most cases, they happily share their genuine feedback.
-Analysis of such feedbacks helps in coming out with list of improvements a product needs.
+Another criterion will be to first ask the customer what they want and then decide what investment the firm can make to fulfill those needs.
+It is always a better idea to ask the customers what problems they are facing than guessing about those problems from the comfort of your office room.
+If you approach existing happy customers, they happily share their genuine feedback in most cases.
+Analysis of such feedback helps in coming out with a list of improvements a product needs.
 Since the customer is the king, qualitative factors that matter to a customer are most valuable.

 Budgeting for Capital Expenditures

-The capital expenditure budget of a firm identifies the amount of money that the company will invest in long term projects and fixed assets.
-Budgeting for capital expenditure also involves making a choice regarding whether to purchase the equipment using existing cash balance or to take debt for the same.
+The capital expenditure budget of a firm identifies the amount of money that the company will invest in long-term projects and fixed assets.
+Budgeting for capital expenditure also involves making a choice regarding whether to purchase the equipment using the existing cash balance or to take debt for the same.
 If the company doesn’t have enough money, saving for a future purchase will delay the benefits which the asset can provide in the current period.
-Taking a debt, however, will come at a cost in the form of interest payments.
+However, taking a debt will come at a cost in the form of interest payments.

 Alternative to Capital Expenditure

-Suppose the managers of a firm sit down to prepare the capital expenditure budget of the firm, and realize that they have a much larger need for investment than they can afford.
-These situations are common to new firms who enter into a new business that demands massive investment in capital assets.
+Suppose the managers of a firm sit down to prepare the capital expenditure budget of the firm and realize that they have a much larger need for investment than they can afford.
+These situations are common to new firms which enter into a new business that demands massive investment in capital assets.
 So, what can the firm do then?
-In these cases, the firm also has the option of taking the assets which it requires on lease thereby avoiding the huge lump sum payment.
+In these cases, the firm also has the option of taking the assets that it requires on a lease, thereby avoiding the huge lump sum payment.
 There are many different ways of leasing equipment.
-For e.g., taking an asset on the operating lease will convert the capital expenditure of the firm into an operating one.
+E.g., taking an asset on the operating lease will convert the capital expenditure of the firm into an operating one.
 In this case, the firm will only need to make annual lease payments to the owner of the asset.
-These lease payments will show in the income statement as operating expenses.1–6
+These lease payments will show in the income statement as operating expenses.